Summer Travel Program

 Faculty

-Professor Marc Prou, the program director, is a member of the Africana Studies Department and also director of the Haitian Institute.
+Program director Professor Marc Prou is Chair of the Africana Studies Department and director of the Haitian Institute.
 He has considerable travel and study experience in Caribbean countries, and regularly takes study groups abroad to Cuba, Jamaica and Haiti.
 He will be joined by Professor Alix Cantave, Associate Director at the William M. Trotter Institute.
 Professor Cantave currently directs the university-partnership development projects with public and private institutions of higher education in Haiti.

 Haiti